Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Discussion

-From a methodological perspective, our experiments (Tables \ref{tab.llm}-\ref{encoder_res}) show that small supervised models augmented with domain vocabulary outperform KB-based or few-shot approaches based on LLMs, in both textual and code contexts.
-This finding aligns with earlier structured NER approaches, such as CRF models based on discrete features\citep{wei_software_names}.
-BiLSTM-CRF architectures extend traditional CRF models by learning contextual representations directly from full-text data, enabling more robust generalization to domain-specific and rare tool names.
-Our method integrates external domain knowledge directly into a BiLSTM-CRF model through vocabulary injection.
-This injection improves performance by allowing the model to identify better tools that are rare or absent from the original pre-training corpus.
-This method can be seen as an early-fusion strategy.
-A complementary late-fusion strategy could also be considered, in which predictions produced by the vocabulary-augmented model are retained only if they match entries in a KB.
+Methodologically, our experiments (Tables \ref{tab.llm}-\ref{encoder_res}) show that small supervised models augmented with domain vocabulary outperform KB-based and few-shot LLM approaches in both text and code.
+This aligns with earlier structured NER methods such as CRFs \citep{wei_software_names}.
+BiLSTM-CRF models extend CRFs by learning contextual representations from full text, improving generalization to rare, domain-specific tools.
+We go one step further by injecting external domain knowledge directly into a BiLSTM-CRF via vocabulary augmentation, an early-fusion strategy that enhances the detection of rare or unseen tools.
+A complementary late-fusion approach could retain only predictions matching a KB.